kritoke/nimacademy/content/docs/basics.md

 ```

+var
-var a = "test strings are "
+  a = "test strings are "
-var b = "for testing"
+  b = "for testing"
-var c = a & b
+  c = a & b
-var d = a, b # this won't compile
+  d = a, b # this won't compile

 ```